What is a Record of Employment (ROE)?

 How to Obtain a Record of Employment?
 The Steps You Need to Follow

-The form for a paper ROE can be ordered from the Employer Contact Centre of the Canadian Government by providing your business details and Payroll Account Number.
+The form for a paper ROE is available from the Employer Contact Centre of the Canadian Government by providing your business details and Payroll Account Number.
 Three copies must be made in the case of paper ROEs; one is given to the employee, one sent to Service Canada, and the third needs to be kept on file for a minimum of 6 years.

 To obtain an electronic ROE, you can register online either using GCKey or through a sign-in partner (in most cases, this can be using online banking information).

-Previously issued ROEs are kept on record by Service Canada for 11 years.
-Copies of these can be requested by mail.
+Service Canada keeps previous ROEs on record for 11 years.
+Copies of these are available by mail.

 Global PEO in Canada